levin192/webcam-guessr/README.md

 ## Developing

-Once you've cloned project and installed dependencies with `npm install` start a development server:
+Once you've cloned the project and installed dependencies with `npm install` start a development server:

 ```bash
 # prepare project when changing theme or on first start